Rushbearing: Rushbearing today

-Rushbearing ceremonies have survived, or been revived, in a number of towns and villages in northwest England including: Lymm and Forest Chapel in Cheshire, Gorton, Littleborough, and Saddleworth in Greater Manchester, Newchurch in Pendle in Lancashire, Sowerby Bridge in Yorkshire, and Ambleside, Great Musgrave, Grasmere, Urswick and Warcop in Cumbria.
+Rushbearing ceremonies have survived, or been revived, in a number of towns, villages and churches in northwest England including: Lymm, Forest Chapel and St Chad's Chapel, Tushingham in Cheshire, Gorton, Littleborough, and Saddleworth in Greater Manchester, Newchurch in Pendle in Lancashire, Sowerby Bridge in Yorkshire, and Ambleside, Great Musgrave, Grasmere, Urswick and Warcop in Cumbria.

 Rushbearing is also found in some parishes in North-East Wales such as Holt and Isycoed on the west side of the River Dee.

 Rush Sunday is one of the highlights of Bristol's civic calendar, upholding a tradition which goes back over 500 years.